sudoghut/trio/README.md

 ### Main Features

 1. **Three Task Sections**: The app consists of three sections where you can input text and select a task for each section.
 The output from one task can automatically feed into the next, enabling smooth transitions between tasks.
-2. **Task Selection**: For each section, you can choose a specific task from a list of predefined options such as "Neutral Rewrite", "Clean Text", and more.
+2. **Task Selection**: For each section, you can choose a specific task from a list of predefined options such as "Neutral Rewrite," "Clean Text," and more.
 3. **External API Integration**: You can send the output of the third task to an external API by providing the API URL.
 4. **Copy Task Details**: Copy the task details and their results, along with URL parameters, to share with others or save for later use.